petersenpeter/CellExplorer/docs/datastructure/standard-cell-metrics.md

 ---
 # Standard cell metrics
 {: .no_toc}
 CellExplorer used a single Matlab struct for handling all cell metrics called `cell_metrics`.
-The `cell_metrics` struct consists of four types of fields for handling different types of data: double, char cells and structs.
+The `cell_metrics` struct consists of three types of fields for handling different types of data: double, char cells and structs.
 Fields must be defined for all cells in the session (1xnCells).
-Single numeric values are saved to numeric fields with double precision, and character/string fields are saved in char cells.
+Single numeric values are saved to numeric fields with double precision, and character/string fields are saved in char cell arrays.
 Time series data like waveforms and session parameters are stored in standard struct fields.

 ## Table of contents
 {: .no_toc .text-delta }